 First, you'll need to create 3 identical Phantoms (by duplicating the relevant one) - one for each of you.
 You can rename your Phantoms:

 - Have each team member obtain their session cookie manually.
 It can be copied and pasted and sent to the relevant team member in charge, who can paste it into the Setup of their respective Phantom without clicking on the “Connect to…” button.

 - Create an Org account for your team which you can all have access to.
 Find out more about this in the Subscription plans section of this guide.

 The input is the information you want your Phantom to process.
 This might come in the form of a search term, a profile URL, a post URL, a hashtag, etc. In order to get output data, you have to give the Phantom input data.

 For example, if you want to scrape data from someone’s LinkedIn profile, all you need is that profile’s URL (https://www.linkedin.com/in/johndoe/) to use as input for the LinkedIn Profile Scraper Phantom.

 You’ll probably want to process more than one piece of information at a time.
 If you want to scrape or connect with multiple profiles, you can give the Phantom a list of URLs.
 These can be done by gathering them in a spreadsheet - most Phantoms ask for a spreadsheet URL so that they can process the profiles listed:

-Many Phantoms are tailored to generating this kind of URL list for you.
+Many Phantoms are tailored to generate this kind of URL list for you.
 For instance, if you want to extract hundreds of profile URLs from a LinkedIn search, giving the single search URL as input will be enough with the LinkedIn Search Export Phantom.